mgaudet/CompilerJobs/README.md

 In Scope: Teams that work on language implementations, compilers for languages, language runtimes, static analysis, etc.

+### Contributing

-[**Please contribute:**](https://github.com/mgaudet/CompilerJobs/pulls) _Pass on projects, teams, companies I've missed!_
+[**Please contribute:**](https://github.com/mgaudet/CompilerJobs/pulls) Pass on projects, teams, companies I've missed.

+**Feel free to spruce up the descripton of the work for teams you know about!
+Many of these are simply stubs**

-#### Annotations:
+### Annotations:

-##### 📤: Remote Work Supported
+* 📤: Remote Work Supported

-As far as things are known, these companies offer remote work opportunities.
+    At the time the icon was added, the company offered remote work.

-##### 🧑‍🎓: Internships offered
+* 🧑‍🎓: Internships offered

     These companies are known to have offered internships or co-ops in compiler, languages and runtimes.

-##### 🗺 : Location
+* 🗺 : Location

     Derived from job postings or other knowledge, this is where the team works.
-Definitely not comprehensive!
+Definitely not comprehensive! **Please, help me update this too!**

 # Companies (<i id="count"></i> )